James Lyons (Queensland politician)

 James Lyons (17 March 1842 – 27 July 1915) was an Irish-born Australian politician.

 He was born in County Leitrim to Myles Lyons and Bridget, née Cunningham.
+James left Ireland on 11 September 1855 aboard the emigrant ship Bee and arrived in New South Wales, Australia on 6 January 1856.
 He moved to Queensland, where he worked as a miner and timber hauler before establishing a sawmill in Cairns in 1881.
 He married Ellen Murphy, with whom he had nine children.
 He was a long-serving alderman on Cairns Shire Council, with a period as mayor from 1895 to 1896.
 He represented Cairns in the Queensland Legislative Assembly from 1902 to 1904 as a conservative ministerialist.
 In 1906 he was a founder of the Cairns Stock Exchange.
 He died in Cairns in 1915.